 We've worked with communities at both ends of the spectrum and everything in-between.

-In addition to implementing strategies from FIND, ALIGN, GENERATE, and EVALUATE we also provide a range of services that help local governments create strong coordinating structures and rally their communities around shared goals for children, youth and their families, drawing on Elizabeth Gaines' deep expertise working with state and local-level children's cabinets and policy coordinating bodies.
+In addition to implementing strategies from FIND, ALIGN, GENERATE, and ACTIVATE we also provide a range of services that help local governments create strong coordinating structures and rally their communities around shared goals for children, youth and their families, drawing on Elizabeth Gaines' deep expertise working with state and local-level children's cabinets and policy coordinating bodies.

 TRAINING & TOOLKIT DEVELOPMENT